jrpool/docsearch/README.md

 https
 ```

 Suggestions on priorities for the further development of the project are welcome.
+Feel free to [file issues at the repository](https://github.com/jrpool/docsearch/issues).

 ## Installation